norbertryc/HateSpeechDetection/README.md

 # HateSpeechDetection
 Hate spech detection experiments for polish language

+Repository contains experiments about hate sppech classification and usage instruction for depoloyed system based on this experiments.

-System performs "hate speech" classification - assigns to text on of three possible classes:
+System performs "hate speech" classification - assigns to text one of three possible classes:
  - 0: non-harmful
  - 1: cyberbullying
  - 2: hate-speech